jessicajyu/jessicajyu/content/authors/admin/_index.md

 ---
 bio: Jessica Yu is a secondary school teacher in Quebec.
-Her interests include coaching, hiking, and relationships.
-She leads the Town and Gown Toastmasters Club, whose mission is to train skilled leaders.
+Her interests include coaching, food and nutrition, and relationships.
+She leads the [Town and Gown Toastmasters](https://www.townandgowntoastmasters.com/) club, whose mission is to train skilled communicators.
 education:
   courses:
   - course: MSc in Human Health and Nutritional Sciences